Emergency Rental Assistance

 SAAA is encouraging members to participate in the program, if you can, by forgiving 25% of your tenant’s outstanding rent and waiving any late fees in return for receiving the remaining 75% of the rent from the City’s Risk Mitigation Fund.
 The effort will help leverage additional funding for the City’s Risk Mitigation Fund.
 The encouragement by SAAA to discount outstanding rent and waive late fees will help the fund assist more residents.
 To qualify for funding through the Risk Mitigation Fund, residents must be at or below 100% of the Area Median Income, show proof of unemployment and the inability to pay their rent.
 Those able to document a direct impact driven by the COVID-19 pandemic, such as job loss or decreased hours or wages, could qualify.
 The City will work with the landlords of qualifying applicants on payment.
 We believe, with rental housing providers’ help, more people and families in need will be helped.

 The benefit of participating in the program as we have proposed is a streamlined application process for your residents and an expedited process for the payment of the funds.

 Download and print this helpful checklist to include with your application packet to ensure you have all documents before sending to the City for processing.

 WHAT DO YOU AS AN OWNER, OPERATOR, OR LANDLORD NEED TO DO?

 Follow these steps as soon as you know your resident is going to need assistance:1.
 Fill out the Landlord Application2.
-Fill out the City's Vendor Form3.
-Fill out the City's W-9 Form4.
-Have your resident fill out the Application for Assistancethen return the completed application to you.5.
-Fill out and sign the Landlord/Resident Agreement with your resident6.
+Have your resident fill out the Application for Assistancethen return the completed application to you.3.
+Fill out and sign the Landlord/Resident Agreement with your resident4.
 Gather all required documents and forms:

 - Hardship Supporting Documentation (what caused household to fall behind);